mattermost/docs/source/administration/mmctl-cli-tool.rst

    --format string the format of the command output [plain, json] (default "plain")

-Authenticate to a server (e.g. >mmctl auth login https://test.mattermost.com), then username and password (and MFA token if MFA is enabled on the account).
+Authenticate to a server (e.g. >mmctl auth login https://test.mattermost.com), then enter your username and password (and MFA token if MFA is enabled on the account).

 Password